-2 Distribution system operators having only 110 kV or above grid
+&lt;sup>3 Distribution system operators having only 110 kV or above grid

-Totally, 37 distribution system operators were in 2021 over the threshold value.
-In addition, some other distribution system operators have voluntarily legally unbundled network activities.
-At the end of 2021 a total of 54 distribution system operators were legally unbundled.
+Totally, 37 DSOs were in 2022 over the threshold value.
+In addition, some other DSOs have voluntarily legally unbundled network activities.
+At the end of 2022, a total of 54 DSOs were legally unbundled.

 The requirement for separate management for the electricity network company and requirements for professional interests and compliance programmes are applied in Finland only to legally unbundled system operators having 50,000 customers or more.
-At the end of 2021 these requirements were applied to 20 distribution system operators in Finland.
+At the end of 2022 these requirements were applied to 20 DSOs in Finland.